Page images

 The

 Mr. Smiles in his Lives of the Engineers, vol. 3. chap 10, p.
 195, says "Newspapers were hired to revile the Railway.
 Its formation would prevent cows from grazing and hens from laying. poisoned air from the locomotives would kill birds as they flew over them, and render the preservation of foxes and pheasants no longer possible.
 Householders adjoining the line were told that their houses would be burnt up by the fire thrown from the enginechimneys, while the air around would be polluted by clouds of smoke.
 There would no longer be any use for horses; and if railways extended the species would become extinguished, and oats and hay be rendered unsaleable commodities.
 Travelling by rail would be highly dangerous, and country inns would be ruined.
 Boilers would burst and blow passengers to atoms."
-But there was always this consolation to wind up with, that the weight of the locomotive would completely prevent its moving, and that railways, even if made, could never be worked by steam-power.
+But there was always this consolation to wind up with, that the weight of the locomotive would com. pletely prevent its moving, and that railways, even if made, could never be worked by steam-power.

-Well, the rails are laid-and, moreover, extensively too.
-Horses are still in existence, and, if we may judge by appearances, have a surplus of work.
-Hay and oats are still valuable.
-The cow grazes peacefully on the meadow; and in Ireland we have a superfluity of eggs.
-Houses are not burned, nor do boilers burst as a rule, and, above all, the locomotive is not too heavy.
+boilers burst as a rule, and, above all, the locomotive is not too heavy.
 The dreams were all delusive-and with the Permissive Bill the case is precisely similar.
-It, too, like the Railway Bill, will ruin country inns ; it will rob a man of his freedom, it will demolish the powers of the senate, subvert the constitution, introduce a dangerous precedent, but, like the locomotive, it never can work by any possibility.
+It, too, like the Railway Bill, will ruin country inns; it will rob a man of his freedom, it will demolish the powers of the senate, subvert the constitution, introduce a dangerous precedent, but, like the locomotive, it never can work by any possibility.

-It strikes me this last objection is fatal. captain who stated that he had thirteen reasons for not firing a salute in honor of the admiral-the first of which was, that he had no powder-was very properly prevented from proceeding farther.
+It strikes me this last objection is fatal.
+The captain who stated that he had thirteen reasons for not firing a salute in honor of the admiral-the first of which was, that he had no powder-was very properly prevented from proceeding farther.
 It was enough.
 So with this Bill; if like the locomotive it be too heavy; if it never can work; if it be so utopian, the publicans need not get in a frenzy, nor need the Press rage.
 The fact is, they have George Stephenson and his engine before their eyes.
 It had what the Times calls "go" in it.
 They fear to mount Mr. Lawson on this new locomotive; they refuse it a fair trial.

 The Quarterly Review of April, 1825, remarked that it was "palpably ridiculous and absurd to suppose that locomotives ever could or would travel twice as fast as stage-coaches."
 Science crushed these writers, and so it ever must be.
-Sophistry and fiction cannot stand the ringing blows of the sledgehammer of truth.
+Sophistry and fiction cannot stand the ringing blows of the sledge. hammer of truth.

 But a still more recent case of perverse blindness, coupled with some less honorable appellation, is ready to hand.
 Two years since and the smartest writers of the day declared that the idea of reconstructing the United States was a delusion only entertained by a few old women and "aiblins" some anti-slavery preachers.
 Now, however, the tables are turned.
-"The night spent swimmer has been borne in on top of flood.""The hisses have given way to cheers.”. "the taunts to tribute," and not a few of these literary Titans foresaw it all.
-"The Southern canse was one of those things that never could go on; we said so from the firing of the first shot.
+"The night spent swimmer has been borne in on top of flood.""The hisses have given way to cheers.""the taunts to tribute," and not a few of these literary Titans foresaw it all.
+"The Southern cause was one of those things that never could go on; we said so from the firing of the first shot.
 Things have just turned out as we predicted; and then comes all about the heroic valor and the brute force."
 The English of all this is, Mr. Editor, you ought to be down on your marrow bones weeping for literary sins;

 CONCERNING THE OPINIONS OF THE PRESS.